 Tucked in the mountains in the center of the country, Shibukawa proclaims itself to be "the belly button of Japan" and holds the Heso Matsuri annually in late July to celebrate the distinction.
 People help each other to paint faces on their stomachs, ranging from traditional to modern in design, with the belly button being the mouth, and parade through the streets!
 People come to watch or participate in the dancing parade and to see the "belly button rock", which is said to be the marker of the true belly button of Japan!

 Swearing Festival (Kasama City, Ibaraki Prefecture)

 Festivals are a time to celebrate and enjoy yourself, but the Akutai Matsuri is about getting those negative feelings off your chest!
 Every year at the end of December the priests of the Atago Shrine begin their ascent of Mt.
-Atago, dressed as tengu, the red faced, long nosed mythological creature of Japanese mythology.
-Crowds follow them, cussing and swearing, until they reach to top of the mountain where the shrine is.
-It's said this festival began in the middle of the Edo period (1603-1868) as a way for the blue collar workers to release stress before heading into the New Year.
+Atago, dressed as tengu, the red-faced, long-nosed mythological creature of Japanese mythology.
+Crowds follow them, cursing and swearing until they reach to the top of the mountain where the shrine is.
+It's said this festival began in the middle of the Edo period (1603-1868) as a way for the blue-collar workers to release stress before heading into the New Year.

 We hope this put a smile on your face (or made you raise your eyebrows in surprise!) and maybe learned about a new festival you'd like to see for yourself one year.
 See you next week!